-We considered this task as an optimization problem in the rectangular domain D with a volume constraint equal to 35% of the total volume of the domain.
-The domain D has the following dimensions: $20 \times 20 \times 64$.
+This task is an optimization problem in the rectangular domain D with a volume constraint equal to 35% of the total volume of the domain.
+The domain D has the following dimensions: $20 \times 20 \times 64$ .
 The pressure of the petroleum equipment corresponds to the uniform vertical load.
 It is applied to the top nodes.
 The construction is fixed at four bottom corner nodes along all directions.